weaverbel/intro-computational-thinking/content/5-solutions.md

 5. Import each daily digest to that data file with an `append` command, ensuring that the device ID relating to each file's data is written into a separate column.
 6. Append the weekly digest to the newly renamed main data file.
 7. Verify that no data is missing.
 In [OpenRefine](https://openrefine.org/), using `Facet by Blank` on the relevant data fields could be one way to verify that no data is missing.

+*Using a shell script to automate the work*

+Again, a shell script could be used to automate this work.
+Given that these tasks are run weekly, it would make sense to turn this into an automated task rather than a manual one as that will not only be faster, but will reduce the opportunity for error.

 ------